 Diabetes-related halitosis has two main causes: periodontal disease and high levels of ketones in the blood.

-Diabetes and periodontal disease is like a double-edged sword.
 While diabetes can lead to periodontal diseases, these diseases can also create further problems for people with diabetes.
 According to a report in IOSR Journal of Dental and Medical Sciences, an estimated one in three people with diabetes will also experience periodontal diseases.
 Heart disease and stroke, which can be complications of diabetes, are also linked to periodontal disease.

 Bad breath is a common sign of periodontal disease.
 Other signs include:

 - red or tender gums

 - receding gums